AP Explains: What’s next for Trump’s Supreme Court pick?

 SO WHAT HAS CHANGED SINCE 2016?

 McConnell says it’s different this time because the Senate and the presidency are held by the same party, which was not the case when a vacancy opened under Obama in 2016.
-It was a rationale McConnell repeated frequently during the 2016 fight, and other Republican senators have invoked it this year when supporting a vote on Trump’s nominee.
+It was a rationale McConnell laid out during the 2016 fight, and other Republican senators have invoked it this year when supporting a vote on Trump’s nominee.

 Democrats say this reasoning is laughable and the vacancy should be kept open until after the inauguration.